History of the Berlin S-Bahn: Post-War

 After the end of the war, most of the depots in West Berlin were planned.
-New stretches were created, such as Jungfernheide – Spandau – Staaken/Falkensee, Lichterfelde Süd – Teltow, and also Grünau – Königs-Wusterhausen.
-The steam-powered suburban traffic was mostly withdrawn on the routes concerned until the new endpoint of the S-Bahn.
+New stretches were created, such as Jungfernheide – Spandau – Staaken/Falkensee, Lichterfelde Süd – Teltow, and Grünau – Königs-Wusterhausen.
+The steam-powered suburban traffic on these routes were mostly withdrawn to the new S-Bahn terminus.

 Before the construction of the Berlin Wall, the Berlin S-Bahn continued to expand regularly: